How to upgrade builders

 Find source images

-The first thing you need to figure out is what image should you use and where to get it.
+The first thing you need to figure out is what image should you use for particular architecture, and where to get it.
+The Cloud Base images can be obtained on Fedora Cloud page.
+Pick the variants with .qcow2 extension, without the UKI mark.
+Some images might be found on the Alternate Architectures page.

 Image preparation

-We can not prepare the images cross-arch, and we need to prepare one image for every supported architecture (on an appropriate hypervisor).
+We can not prepare the images cross-arch, yet we need to prepare one image for every supported architecture (on an appropriate hypervisor).
 So in turn we need to repeat the instructions for each architecture we have hypervisors for (currently x86_64 and ppc64le).

 So let’s try to generate the image from the given official Fedora Cloud image on one of the x86_64 hypervisors: